 A weekly Braille Club will foster further learning while allowing students to learn from and mentor one-another.
-Work Experience Placements will provide students the opportunity to serve as role models, working with children and youth, ages six to 18, who are blind, low vision and deafblind during summer Braille Camps.
+Work Experience Placements will provide students the opportunity to serve as role models, working with children and youth, ages six to 18, who are blind or deafblind during summer Braille Camps.

 Like all classes within Structured Discovery, Independent Living will be taught under learning shades.
 In daily classes, students will learn tasks necessary to maintain their own home or apartment.
 Additionally, they will develop personal management skills.
 These tasks will include but not be limited to cooking, cleaning, labeling, self-care, writing, and budgeting.